Electronic phase-locking for three-color, two-pathway coherent control: Two-Pathway Coherent Control

 The reference input to the ADF4002-evaluation board chip is at a frequency $\nu - \Delta \nu$, where $\Delta \nu = 150 $ Hz.
 The ADF4002-evaluation board and loop filter generates a phase error signal, which we feed back to the controller for the 1079 nm laser.
 This process allows us to phase stabilize the SHG beam to the two-photon beams, offset by 150 Hz.
 We chose 150 Hz for the offset frequency due to a longitudinal velocity spread in our atomic beam and the physical distance from the interaction region to the detection region in our system, where higher frequencies would wash out the interference.
 For other experimental configurations, this may not be a limiting factor and one could choose a different frequency.

+We conduct this experiment in a high vacuum chamber containing an atomic beam and electric field assembly.
+Cesium atoms are prepared into the $6s, F=3$ ground state and then excited to the $7s, F=4$ or ($F=3$ for a $\Delta F=0$ transition) by the three phase-locked beams described above.
+Once excited, the atoms return to either hyperfine ground state.
+Atoms in the previously emptied ($F=4$) state are excited by the output of another 852 nm diode laser (called the detection laser) in a cycling transition where several fluoresced photons are collected on a large area photodiode.
+A transimpedance amplifier of gain \SI{20}{\Mohm} converts this photocurrent into a measurable voltage for a digital storage oscilloscope or a lock-in amplifier.
+A more detailed discussion of the atomic beam apparatus is included in \cite{quirk2024measurement}.

 The 852 nm (5.2 mW) and 1470 nm (2.2 mW) beams are then carefully overlapped with the SHG beam (1100 mW) and all three beams are weakly focused onto the atomic beam (852 nm - 850 $\mu$m waist diameter, 1470 nm - 860 $\mu$m waist diameter, SHG - 560 $\mu$m waist diameter).
+A pair of electric field plates are centered on the three focused laser beams and atomic beam.
+These plates are oriented such that they produce an electric field along the laser propagation axis, $\hat{k}$.
+A small hole drilled in the center of each plate allows transmission of the laser beams.
+A \SI{1}{\kV/\cm} field is applied to induce the one-photon Stark transition.
 When the optical beams are phase-locked at a constant 150 Hz offset, the interference between the two-photon interaction and the weak linear interactions is constantly varying at 150 Hz.
 We show an example of the modulating interference signal in Fig.~\ref{fig:atomicsignal150Hz}.

 Precise measurement of the amplitude of this oscillating atomic excitation signal, which results from the interference term introduced in Eq.~(\ref{eq:Wcosphi}), is the goal of these studies.
 We measure this amplitude directly using a lock-in amplifier, where the reference signal to the lock-in amplifier is at the frequency $\Delta \nu = 150$ Hz.
 This reference signal is generated with an rf mixer, whose inputs are the AOM drive signal at frequency $\nu$ and the reference input to the ADF4002 evaluation board at frequency $\nu - \Delta \nu$.